flononymus/UI-Box-Typescript/SECURITY.md

     - [ ] Ball --> add a randomize button to randomize hoop position

   - [ ] **Tether**
+    - [ ] Rewrite Tether to framer motion instead of canvas
+      - [ ] Figure out line from tether to origin
+      - [ ] animate color on drag
     - [ ] Make tethers interact with eachother
     - [ ] Tether effects on drag
       - [ ] changes in color the further the drag?